If you’re just hearing about us—hello! 👋

 WHY DOES THIS MATTER?

-Buildings are public enemy #1—the culprits of rising global temperatures—representing almost 70% of all carbon emissions.
+Buildings are public enemy #1—the culprits of rising global temperatures—representing almost 70% of all carbon emissions in cities.

 WHAT CAN WE DO?